Hedge fund Eton Park gains in February as currency bets help

 He also repeated the message from his end of year letter, noting that there could be fresh opportunities in the beaten down energy sector in the months ahead.

-Mindich, who counts big name pension funds like the state of New Mexico among his clients, also invested in Inner Mongolia Yili Industrial Group Co.
-(600887.SS), which lost some ground in February.
+Mindich, who counts big name pension funds like the state of New Mexico among his clients, also invested in Inner Mongolia Yili Industrial Group Co., which lost some ground in February.

 Because hedge funds are private and rarely discuss their returns and stock picks publicly, investors pay a great deal of attention to snippets about what the biggest players in the $3 trillion industry are doing.